adamrdrew/electron-ipc-helper/README.md

 #### Render Process:
 ```javascript
 import MessageSender from 'electron-ipc-helper'

 const getPeople = new MessageSender('getPeople')

 getPeople.send().then((people) => {
   this.people = people
 })
 ```
 In our main process we set up the `MessageResponder` that will respond to the message that we are sending from the render process.
-The `MessageResponder#respond` method is provided an anonymous function that will serve as the event handler and will be called every time the event is handled.
+The `MessageResponder#respond` method is provided a function that will serve as the event handler and will be called every time the event is handled.
 The event handler function must return a Promise.
 #### Main Process:
 ```javascript
 import MessageResponder from 'electron-ipc-helper'

 const getPeople = new MessageResponder('getPeople')

 getPeople.respond(() => {